Bliksempie/fractured-world/tools/show_if.md

     - any out-of-game regional content.
     - not necessarily in a language for that locale, but could also be relevant to that locale, like special offers.

+### Metadata

+Describes an item's metadata, as applicable.
+Particularly useful for items.

+- located-at - contains information about where an item is located.
+- origin-at - contains information about where an item was originally located.
+- at-location - contains information where the player currently is located.

 ### Context

 all|any|none